The Promise of AI (Part III) - Defanging friction and just doing things

 — Tobi Lutke (This Week in Startups podcast March 2021)

 I bought the domain jeremycowcher.com five years ago and had done nothing with it until a few weeks ago.
-I can give plenty of plausible reasons why I never acted and yet I suspect that I was actually overwhelmed and put it in the "too hard" basket.
-The friction was too great for me.
-Since you're reading this post on a website with that domain, you can see that five years of inaction was remedied.
-It was actually remedied by AI.
-I write these posts in a TextEdit file on my Mac and Claude Code does the rest.
+I suspect that I never did anything because I couldn't code and hadn't found the template website solutions (Squarespace, WordPress and the like) compelling enough to commit to.
+I put it in the "too hard" basket.
+It was too hard because I wasn't willing to try and overcome the friction involved with actually doing something.
+This five years of inaction was remedied by AI because I now write these posts in a TextEdit file on my Mac, and Claude Code does the rest.

 And all the really successful people I know have a very strong action bias.
 They just do things.
 The easiest way to figure out if something is viable or not is by doing it.
 At least do the first step, and the second step, and the third, and then decide